kevin-mcneil/CSM-Playbook/communication/email-templates/README.md

 - Include a clear next step
 - Keep it under one hundred fifty words and easily scannable

+---

 ## Quarterly Business Review Summary Email

 Generated from the AI Companion System prompt:

-"2.
-A Quarterly Business Review summary email highlighting value delivered to their department"
+2. A Quarterly Business Review summary email highlighting value delivered to their department

 Template structure: